Auckland motorist captures child driving on motorway while mother texts

-A motorist has shared her disbelief after witnessing what appeared to be a preschooler driving on Auckland's Southern Motorway in peak hour traffic today.
+A motorist has shared her disbelief after witnessing what appeared to be a preschooler steering a on Auckland's Southern Motorway in peak hour traffic today.

 The woman, who asked not to be named, said she saw an adult female - head down and on a phone - with the child sat on her lap.